SzocsAndrei/SzocsAndras.github.io/README.md

 # SzocsAndras.github.io
-This is my portfolio for presenting some of my own projects.
+This are some of my own study projects.

 Short description for each project :